georgreichert/Monster-Trading-Card-Game/README.md

 # Monster Trading Card Game

 ## Design
+UML diagram of battle logic is in root directory of this repository.
+Server architecture is not different from the server provided in the course, all new RouteCommands are based on ProtectedRouteCommand.

 ## Lessons learned
 * Named capturing groups in regexes and how they are used